 What is Azure Storage Mover?

-Azure Storage Mover is a new, fully managed migration service that enables you to migrate your files and folders to Azure Storage while minimizing downtime for your workload.
+Azure Storage Mover is a relatively new, fully managed migration service that enables you to migrate your files and folders to Azure Storage while minimizing downtime for your workload.
 You can use Storage Mover for different migration scenarios such as lift-and-shift, and for cloud migrations that you have to repeat occasionally.
 Azure Storage Mover also helps maintain oversight and manage the migration of all your globally distributed file shares from a single storage mover resource.

 Supported sources and targets

-The Storage Mover service represents empty folders as an empty blob in the target.
+When migrating data from a source endpoint using the SMB protocol, Storage Mover supports the same level of file fidelity as the underlying Azure file share.
+Folder structure and metadata values such as file and folder timestamps, ACLs, and file attributes are maintained.
+When migrating data from an NFS source, the Storage Mover service represents empty folders as an empty blob in the target.
 The metadata of the source folder is persisted in the custom metadata field of this blob, just as they are with files.

-An image illustrating a source NFS share migrated through an Azure Storage Mover agent VM to an Azure Storage blob container.
+A screenshot illustrating a source NFS share migrated through an Azure Storage Mover agent VM to an Azure Storage blob container.

 Fully managed migrations